No. 24 Texas beats Baylor, keeps Big 12 title hopes alive

 The Longhorns (8-4, 6-3 Big 12) kept alive their chances of making the conference title game.
 If Kansas can beat No. 15 Kansas State on Saturday, Texas will face No. 4 TCU for the Big 12 championship.

-On Baylor's next possession, Ford intercepted a pass by Blake Shapen, tying a Texas record for picks in a season by a linebacker.
-The Longhorns converted the turnover into a 42-yard touchdown drive, the final 11 on a run by Robinson's backup, Roschon Johnson.
-He finished with 13 carries for 77 yards and two touchdowns.
+On Baylor’s next possession, Ford intercepted a pass by Blake Shapen, tying a Texas record for picks in a season by a linebacker.
+The Longhorns converted the turnover into a 42-yard touchdown drive, the final 11 on a run by Robinson’s backup, Roschon Johnson, who hurdled a defender to reach the end zone.
+Johnson finished with 13 carries for 77 yards and two touchdowns.

-Baylor trailed by five early in the fourth quarter when Texas quarterback Quinn Ewers dropped back from his 33.
+Baylor trailed by five early in the fourth quarter when Ewers dropped back from his 33.
 A blitzing Al Walcott forced a fumble.
 Lineman Gabe Hall scooped up the ball and ran 16 yards for a touchdown.
 A 2-point conversion put Baylor ahead 27-24.

 Baylor (6-6, 4-5) sacked Ewers five times.
 He completed 12 of 16 passes for 194 yards.